 I had a patient referred to me.
 He had an eye injury a couple of years ago and is noticing that his vision is changing.
 The patient still sees 20/20 in both eyes.
-I did note that there was a small piece of peripheral vision missing out of his left eye probably due to the injury.
+I did note that there was a small piece of peripheral vision missing out of his left eye probably due to the fronts.
 The patient feels that his performance in football isn’t as good as it was.
-He saw clearly enough but he was unable to take in all the visual information he felt he needed to.
+He saw clearly enough but he was unable to take in all the visual information he felt he needed to fronts.

 On most Thursdays, about ten to fifteen individuals meet discussing different success principles as outlined by Jim Rohn.
 The backgrounds and ages of the participants vary widely.
 Areas including but not limited to marketing, networking, accelerated learning, and physcial well being are discussed.